Chenango Land Trust History

 2010 - Conservation Easements acquired, Town of Sherburne and Town of Columbus

-2013 – Chenango Canal Lock 99 acquired, Town of Oxford
+2013 – Chenango Canal Lock 99 acquired in fee, Town of Oxford

 2017 - Conservation Easement acquired, Town of Guilford